 You might hear of ceramic coatings on iron rotors - these are marketing ploys.
 Real carbon ceramic rotors are very expensive: it's about $16,000 for a set of "mass produced" Porsche rotors and a $30,000 option on some high end luxury cars.
-They don't make the car stop shorter on the street compared to a cast iron rotor but have other advantages for street use.
+They don't make the car stop shorter on the street compared to a cast iron rotor although they do have advantages for street use.
 For $8,000 (factory option price) you get much longer life, less brake dust, 50% less weight (less unsprung weight increases handling and comfort), and they look really cool.
-Porsche estimates that their PCCB rotors could last over 150,000 miles of normal street driving.
-Most drivers can expect about 1500 track miles.
+Porsche estimates their PCCB rotors could last over 150,000 miles of normal street driving.
+Most drivers can expect about 1500 track miles out of PCCB.
 While they're on the second generation of rotors, there's no warranty on the rotors when used with aftermarket pads and there are still occasional complaints of cracks.
 Why don't they work better on the street?
 Reread the section above about tires and stopping force.

 Multiplied by 4 rotors, you can lose an average of 38 lbs of unsprung weight which is very significant and noticeable.
 Such a big difference in weight improves both handling and comfort.
 In theory, this should also result in shorter stopping and greater fuel economy due to less rotating mass but in reality, the difference is well within the normal variations in fuel economy, road/tire surface, driver behavior, etc., so don't expect to see any difference there.
 For track use, the advantages of ceramic rotors are more apparent.
 The reduction in unsprung weight becomes more noticeable and they are much more resistant to warping and the high heat levels seen at the track.
 Because of their high price, you won't see them on cheap street cars anytime soon.